 How to make a Map lampshade for a scallop lamp

-- First thing to do is to remove the old lampshade cloth so that you are left with just the scallop wire frame.
+Step 1: The first thing to do is to remove the old lampshade cloth so that you are left with just the scallop wireframe.

-- Scalloped lampshades are often divided into 8 equal sections.
-Using the paper make a template of one of the sections, but make it with a seam allowance of aprox 10mm all the way around.
+Step 2: Next, scalloped lampshades are often divided into 8 equal sections.
+Using the paper make a template of one of the sections, but make it with a seam allowance of approx 10mm all the way around.

-- Next, place the template on the map and draw around it with a pencil.
-Then cut out the map shape.
-Make sure you have 8 of these, one for each section of the scallop lampshade.
+Step3:Then, place the template on the map and draw around it with a pencil.
+Next, cut out the map shape.
+Make sure you have 8 of these, one for each section of the scalloped lamp shade.

-- The next thing to do is to smear strong tacky glue onto one wire section of the lampshade and carefully stick down the map.
+Step 4: The next thing to do is to smear strong tacky glue onto one wire section of the lampshade and carefully stick down the map.
 Do not use the hot glue gun as that dries too quickly.
-You will want time to maneuver the map into place before the glue sets.
+You will want time to manoeuvre the map into place before the glue sets.

-- Place glue onto the wire of the next section of the lampshade.
-Also apply glue to the long edge of the next map section.
+Step 5: Then, place the glue onto the wire of the next section of the lampshade.
+Also, apply glue to the long edge of the next map section.
 As you stick down this map to the lampshade glue the two edges of the maps together along the 10mm seam.

-- Repeat this process, until the whole of the lampshade wire is covered in maps.
-Becareful not to damage the bottom edge of the lampshade as you work.
+Step 6: Repeat this process, until the whole of the lampshade wire is covered in maps.
+Be careful not to damage the bottom edge of the lampshade as you work.
 So either work with the shade in place on the floor lampstand, or upside down.

-- To neaten up the top edge of the lampshade, using a fabric glue, stick ribbon around the top of the wire frame.
+Step 7: Next, to neaten up the top edge of the lampshade, using fabric glue, stick ribbon around the top of the wireframe.

-- To finish off the lampshcde, cut the denim seams to the size of each section.
+Step 8: Finally, to finish off the lampshade, cut the denim seams to the size of each section.
 There will be 8 pieces in total.
 Cover each piece of denim trim with fabric Mod Podge and stick them to the bottom scalloped edge of the map lampshade.

 Keep the trim in place with clothes pegs and clips as the glue dries.

-- Draw around the base onto the denim with a generous seam allowance.
+Step 2: Draw around the base onto the denim with a generous seam allowance.
 Cut out the denim piece and wrap it around the base securing it in place with a staple gun underneath.
 Find where the hole in the base is for the lampstand to screw it in is.
-Cut away the denim to expose this hole and stick down the edges with fabric glue to protect them from fraying.
+Cutaway the denim to expose this hole and stick down the edges with fabric glue to protect them from fraying.